 The Minor Designation in Washington

 Any child under the age of 18 is legally considered a minor in the state of Washington.
 Minors are not allowed to file suits on their own.
 Instead, a guardian appointed by the courts does so on the minor’s behalf.
 Guardians are considered those who have the child’s best interests in mind, and who do what is best for the minor during the lawsuit.

 To file a lawsuit on a minor’s behalf, a petition is sent to the court to appoint a guardian for the claim.
 Usually, the guardian is the child’s parents.
 However, there are instances when the courts will appoint someone other than the minor’s parents.

 For example, if the child is injured in an accident caused by one of the parents, then a parent is not suitable for guardianship.
 The parent’s obvious conflict of interest would impede his or her ability to look out for the child’s best interests in the lawsuit; therefore, the courts would typically appoint a third-party guardian who has no stake in the outcome of the lawsuit.
 If there is any chance that the defense will use the parents as part of the blame for the child’s injury, it is best to seek a third-party guardian.

 The Process of Filing on Behalf of a Child in Washington

-The summons informs the defendant about the lawsuit, and provides them with time to respond to the lawsuit.
+The summons informs the defendant about the personal injury lawsuit and provides them with time to respond to the lawsuit.
 The complaint, on the other hand, discusses the action and what the defendant has allegedly done to warrant the suit.
 The complaint has specific requirements, and it must be specific.
-Therefore, it is best if an attorney completes the complaint on behalf of the plaintiff.
+Thus, it is best if an attorney completes the complaint on behalf of the plaintiff.

 Statute of Limitations